 The booster seat is not padded too thickly, but it’s still pretty soft.
 And it should be comfortable for your kids even on longer rides.
 The adjustable headrest also helps keep your kids comfy.

-There are dual cup holders on the booster, and they are great for regular bottles.
+There are dual cup holders on the booster seat, and they are great for regular bottles.
 Not so much for water bottles – the cup holders are a little shallow, and the water bottle might fall out when you’re turning.

-The seat converts into a backless booster for longer use.
+The seat converts into a backless booster seat for longer use.
 But also for better portability and versatility.
-Actually, this is one of the few boosters that is suitable both for traveling and for daily use.
+Actually, this is one of the few booster seats that is suitable both for traveling and for daily use.
 And it’s also pretty cheap, so you will get great value for money with this car seat.

 But it’s not FAA approved, so you won’t be able to use the high back version inside an actual airplane.
 You can use the backless version though, provided that your child is old enough for it.

-Surely there’s a way to trick your child into being delighted to carry around their booster?
+Surely there’s a way to trick your child into being delighted to carry around their booster seat?
 Yes, there is, and it is called the Trunki BoostAPak.

 Just remember to take out any snacks or toys your child will need during transport.
-Once you strap them in this booster, you don’t have access to the backpack.
+Once you strap them in this travel car seat, you don’t have access to the backpack.

 A downside to the Trunki booster seat is that it is not padded too much, so it won’t be comfortable on long rides.
 Also, it’s a little bit when it is in backpack mode.
 Consider the dimensions of the pack, to see whether or not it will be too big for your child.

-Backless boosters are without a doubt the most portable option.
-They’re a lot smaller than high back car seats, and a lot lighter.
-But they only work with kids who are a bit older – at least 4-5 years.
-Backless boosters don’t do a lot, in terms of restricting the movement of your children, so they are not a good option for kids that move around a lot.
-But if your child is able to sit still, then this might be the best option for you.
+Backless booster seats don’t do a lot, in terms of restricting the movement of your children, so they are not a good option for kids that move around a lot.
+But if your child is able to sit still, then this might be the best travel car seat option for you.

 This Chicco backless booster is a very comfortable option.
 The seat is very padded, and your children will stay comfortable even on longer rides.
 Actually, it features an Ergo Boost countered seat with double padding.
 Therefore, I think that this is a decent option not just as a travel seat, but also as an everyday seat.

-This seat is suitable for children that are older than 4, and weigh between 40 and 110 lbs.
+This travel car seat is suitable for children that are older than 4, and weigh between 40 and 110 lbs.
 At least, that is what the manufacturer recommends.